boulund/restic-backup/README.md

 stored in local files on the server, with user permissons only for the root user.
 The required parameters are:

+* `RESTIC_REPOSITORY` - The remote repository restic should connect to
 * `B2_ACCOUNT_ID` - Backblaze App Key ID
 * `B2_ACCOUNT_KEY` - Backblaze App Key
-* `RESTIC_REPO_PASSWORD` - Password used to initalize Restic repo
+* Password used to initalize Restic repo, stored in a separate file.

-The shell script that runs Restic to perform the backup will read Backblaze credentials from a file and export them as environment variables for Restic.
+The shell script that runs Restic to perform the backup will read the `RESTIC_REPOSITORY` varible and Backblaze credentials from a file and export them as environment variables for Restic.
 Restic reads the repo password from the file using the `--password-file` argument, so the password must be in its own file and contain nothing else.

-A small file, `common.sh`, contains configurable settings such as paths to secret files, repo string, etc. This file is sourced by the init and backup scripts.
+A small file, `common.sh`, contains configurable settings such as paths to secret files, and which local paths that should be included and excluded from the backup, etc. This file is sourced by the init and backup scripts.

 NOTE: Running Restic as root is not recommended.
 Read the example in the [Restic docs](https://restic.readthedocs.io/en/stable/080_examples.html#backing-up-your-system-without-running-restic-as-root)